MY JOURNEY TO BECOMING AN ENTREPRENEUR

 I’ve always had a competitive nature.
 I was a competitive wrestler for over 13 years and for years dreamt of Olympic wrestling.
 Although my parents did not have the time nor the financial means to fully support my aspiration, I was lucky to have a good friend, whose Dad would pick me up for every wrestling match during weekends.

-Ever since I was a kid, I had the desire to earn my own money to fund my interests.
+I think is spawned my early desire to be able earn my own money to fund my interests.
 As a middle schooler I began by selling my own products and services.
-I started with the proverbial lemonade stand, then began making music CDs and selling them when I was 12 years old, I built websites and even scaled up to flipping houses as a young adult.
+I started with the proverbial lemonade stand, then began making music CDs and selling them when I was 12 years old, I built websites, fixed home computers, and even scaled up to flipping houses as a young adult.

 Coming from a tiny town with a single traffic light, few, including myself at the time, believed I would make it too far in life, not even make it through college.
 But with my Spanish teacher’s help and support, I applied and was admitted into Rochester Institute of Technology, I spent two years as an IT major, but ultimately decided to change my major and earned my BS in Hotel and Resort Management in 2005.
 During this time and after graduation I was working at a pancake house, after graduating I was promoted to a management position, and had to face the reality that most likely I would not be the hotel manager of the 5-star hotel like I had dreamed of during school.
 In hind sight, I didn't feel like that was supposed to be my journey anyways.

 I CHOSE A CAREER PATH THAT WAS GOING TO PUSH ME TO MY LIMITS...